-- 8.7.2 The maximum size of the subdivision area for an individual multi-parcel country residential development shall be 64.8 hectares (160 acres). - 8.7.3 A site to be created by subdivision shall not be permitted unless the proposed parcels and the remainder of the parcel being subdivided abuts, or has frontage on a developed road, including any road to be developed under a signed servicing agreement. - 8.7.4 Parcels contained within the development, designated as undeveloped public open space in excess of the minimum required for municipal reserve by legislation shall be included in the calculation of the average lot size for a development. - 8.7.5 Any parcel which does not conform to the minimum or maximum site area requirement shall be deemed conforming with regard to site area, provided that a registered title for the site existed at Information Services Corporation prior to the coming into force of this Bylaw. - 8.7.6 The final subdivision design and approved lot density of development in the CR Zoning District shall be determined by the carrying capacity of the lands proposed for development as identified within the submission of a Concept Plan and shall not exceed all requisite standards provided by the Regional Health Region for onsite wastewater disposal systems. - 8.7.7 Institutional, general commercial, recreational land uses as well as public utilities shall have no minimum or maximum area requirement.
+- 8.7.1 The maximum size of the subdivision area for an individual multi-parcel country residential development shall be 64.8 hectares (160 acres). - 8.7.2 A site to be created by subdivision shall not be permitted unless the proposed parcels and the remainder of the parcel being subdivided abuts, or has frontage on a developed road, including any road to be developed under a signed servicing agreement. - 8.7.3 Parcels contained within the development, designated as undeveloped public open space in excess of the minimum required for municipal reserve by legislation shall be included in the calculation of the average lot size for a development. - 8.7.4 Any parcel which does not conform to the minimum or maximum site area requirement shall be deemed conforming with regard to site area, provided that a registered title for the site existed at Information Services Corporation prior to the coming into force of this Bylaw. - 8.7.5 The final subdivision design and approved lot density of development in the CR Zoning District shall be determined by the carrying capacity of the lands proposed for development as identified within the submission of a Concept Plan and shall not exceed all requisite standards provided by the Regional Health Region for onsite wastewater disposal systems. - 8.7.6 Institutional, general commercial, recreational land uses as well as public utilities shall have no minimum or maximum area requirement. - 8.7.7 No outside storage shall be permitted in a yard abutting a road.
+Outside storage located in a side or rear yard shall be screened by landscaping or vegetation so as not to be visible from the road.

-9 HAMLET RESIDENTIAL DISTRICT (H)
+9. HAMLET RESIDENTIAL DISTRICT (H)